Wednesday (Stride for Life) Walks 2020

 Duration It is expected that walks will have returned to Blairgowrie by 12:30.
 However depending on bus journey timing, speed of walking due to inclement weather, scenery viewing and so on, the exact finish times cannot be predicted.

-Walks There will always be at least a choice of two walks, differentiated by the speed of the group.
+Walks There will usually be a choice of at least two walks, differentiated by the speed of the group.
 Every week there will be a slow walk and at least one faster one.
 As the walks are intended to fit in to a period of between 45 minutes and 1½ hours the fast walk will cover a longer distance.
 The slow walk is specifically intended for those who cannot maintain a fast walking pace, who do not wish to go as far, or have difficulty in negotiating steep or less than even paths.
 The faster walk may have an alternative cut off point to allow those who wish to walk at an intermediate pace the option of returning earlier, but this cannot be guaranteed and depends on the location of the walk and the availability of walk leaders.
 Easier shorter walks can be arranged depending on leader availability.
 It is possible for very easy town walks to be undertaken as well.
 Carers may need to accompany the participants on these walks.
-Leaders may not be qualified as carers for vulnerable people.
+Leaders are not qualified as carers for vulnerable people.
+In the event that there are insufficient leaders on a particular day the walk wll be one suitable for all who have turned up.

 Everyone is welcome to try whichever walk they wish, however if you find you have difficulty keeping up or are not sure of your own capabilities please go on a slower walk first.